dhis2/training-docs/content/design_for_data_use/tg_legends.md

 ![table1-updated3](images/legends/table1-updated3.png)

-We can see this is a lot more clear and seperates our data more easily.
+We can see, this is lot more clear and seperates our data more easily.

 Note that there are some limitations to using legends in data visualizer, as not all output types support them.